dockerparis/datascience-dockerized/README.md

 Run the container with the notebook server :

       **docker -d -p 8888:8888 samklr/pyspark-noteboook ipython notebook --profile=pyspark**

+If you just want to play with spark from the command line :

+      ** sudo docker run -i -t samklr/pyspark-notebook pyspark **
+      ** sudo docker run -i -t samklr/pyspark-notebook spark-shell **

 Head to your browser  :  * http://[your_IP_address or localhost]:8888 *